polymurph/HW-Versioning-Rule-Book/README.md

 BOM		V0.0.0		->	V0.0.1
 PCB		V0.0  		->	V0.0

-For more rigerose tracking of the PCBA it is allowed to add by any means the possibility of adding the patch number on to the PCB after assembling to be able to identify what path is implemented on the PCBA.
+For more rigerose tracking of the PCBA it is allowed to add by any means the possibility of adding the patch number on to the PCB after assembling or modification to be able to identify what path is implemented on the PCBA.

 ## sources
 [Versioning in Hardware Design: Tracking Iterations and Improvements](https://fastercapital.com/content/Versioning-in-Hardware-Design--Tracking-Iterations-and-Improvements.html)